scosco/learn-bigquery/misc/learning-path.md

    - run sub-queries on `hits.product` from session scope (2 methods: 1. nested sub-queries and 2. flattening within sub-query)
    - flatten to `product` scope
    - run sub-queries on `hits.product.customDimensions` (3 ways: from session, hits and product scope; mixed methods: nested sub-queries and/or flattening)
- - ### master promotion scope
-   - understand meta-field `promotionActionInfo` - build a case
-   - run sub-queries on `promotion` from `hits`
-   - run sub-queries on `promotion` from session scope